connorgmeehan/cgm.codes/blog/presence/index.md

 ## The re-design

-To address the responsiveness issue I re-wrote the computer vision part of the application to instead compare each frame from the webcam to a learned-image of the background, find the differences between them and running it through a countour finder to track each difference-blob.
+To address the responsiveness issue I re-wrote the computer vision part of the application to instead compare each frame from the webcam to a learned-image of the background, find the differences between them and running it through a contour finder to track each difference-blob.
 This whole process was then run on its own thread to ensure that the rendering could maintain a steady framerate.

 To address the contrast issue we did away with the softly edged blobs that rendered above the user, instead opting for block colors and squares.
 Additionally, we added a new interaction that let users leave a growing trail of whatever color they were assigned behind them and, if the trail grew to envelope the LED array, would set the background to be the same color.